oisinmulvihill/nozama-cloudsearch/nozama-cloudsearch-service/nozama/cloudsearch/service/docs/_sources/api.txt

 This is used to batch load documents for later querying.
 This loads documents from the Amazon SDF and adds/removes from mongo accordingly.

-This will return a JSON reponse property:
+This will return a JSON response property:

     .. code-block:: python